 Doggy diapers are easy to find and protect floors.
 Even if your dog comes in season before you realize it, the blood doesn't stain hardwood or tile even if left for a full day.
 The heat will last about 2 1/2 to 3 weeks with the fertile period not coming for at least 5 or 6 days (usually closer to 10-12 days).
 During the fertile period, you'll need to keep your dog inside 100% of the time unless you are out with her.
 We feel that this is a minor incovenience lasting 18-21 days and is a small sacrifice to give a dog a longer, healthier life.

-26. What about an unneutered boy?
-I've heard that they are more prone to fight and that they will spray in my house?
+25. What about an unneutered boy?
+I've heard that they are more prone to fight and have behavior problems?